Winchelsea, Victoria

-Winchelsea is a town in Victoria, Australia.
+Winchelsea (/ˈwɪntʃəlsiː/ WINCH-əl-sea) is a town in Victoria, Australia.
 The town is located in the Surf Coast Shire local government area, the suburb or locality of Winchelsea is predominantly within Surf Coast Shire with a small section within the Colac Otway Shire.
 Winchelsea is located on the Barwon River 115 km south-west of Melbourne and close to Geelong (37 km north-east).

 History

 The first Europeans to reside in the area were squatters (Lomas's) who established grazing runs there c.
 1837.
 Thomas Austin migrated from Tasmania and occupied the present day site of Winchelsea in 1837.
 The area was then called Austin's Ford.
 Austin built up his estate of Barwon Park to 29,000 acres, including a mansion which still stands today.